B-Vukajlovic/Minix_File_Sytem/README.md

 ## Notes
 1. **Filename Lengths**: The script automatically detects whether the Minix image uses short (14‐byte) or long (30‐byte) filenames (based on the filesystem `magic` number).
 2. **Paths**: Currently supports a simplified path format like `directory/filename`.
-3. **Inodes & Data Blocks**: Reads/manipulates inode tables and data block addresses in a low-level manner, which shows fundamental filesystem concepts like block allocation, indirect zones, and double indirect zones.
+3. **Inodes & Data Blocks**: Reads/manipulates inode tables and data block addresses in a low-level manner, which shows important filesystem concepts like block allocation, indirect zones, and double indirect zones.